Top tip for a full flower garden in Alberta

 I have one top tip that will guarantee you'll have a garden overflowing with flowers every year.

-By April you should be totally overwhelmed and have no idea what you're going to do with all of your plant babies.
+By April, will be totally overwhelmed and have no idea what you're going to do with all of your plant babies.
 You may want to start investing in more pots or figuring out what areas of your yard you could dig up to create new flower beds.
-Or start gifting them to friends.
+This might be a good time to start gifting them to friends.

-Be creative when looking for things to plant in.
-For example, you could use your kitchen pots, large pots will hold several plants!
+Be creative when looking for planting containers.
+For example, you could use your kitchen pots.
+Large pots will hold several plants!
 You can just cook on the BBQ until winter, right?
 Got old hiking boots and or old shoes no one seems to be wearing?
 Plant in them!
-Scavenge the garage sales and thrift stores in your area for any type of container that could hold some dirt and a plant.
+Scavenge garage sales and thrift stores in your area for any type of container that could hold some dirt and a plant.

 Ok, all jokes aside (I was joking up there... sort of?
 Why do I have 250 petunias, 40 dracaenas, and 130 pansies...) starting your own flowers from seed is pretty easy, and considerably cheaper than buying bedding plants from your local greenhouse.

-If you're lucky, $5 will get you 1, maybe 2, bedding plants from your local garden centre. $5 from a seed company can get about 250 Zinnia seeds.
+If you're lucky, $5 will get you 1 or maybe 2 bedding plants from your local garden centre. $5 from a seed company can get you about 250 Zinnia seeds.
 Because haven't you always wanted 250 Zinnias?

-Potting soil is also relatively cheap, last night I bought 50 litres of potting soil for $8 from Peavey Mart.
+Potting soil is also relatively cheap.
+Last night I bought 50 litres of potting soil for $8 from Peavey Mart (Disclaimer: this soil later proved to be awful.
+Don’t be quite as cheap as I was).

 And, as mentioned above, you really can be creative about what you use for potting your plants.
-You don't need to go spend a bunch of money on pots from the gardening centre.
-You can pick up all sorts of containers, baking dishes, pots, cups, etc from thrift stores or garage sales.
+You don't need to spend a bunch of money on pots from the gardening centre.
+You can pick up all sorts of containers from baking dishes to pots, and cups to boots, at thrift stores or garage sales.

-Another great feature of seed catalogues is that many of them will indicate your growing zone on your address label when they mail the catalogue to you.
+Another great feature of seed catalogues is that many of them will indicate your growing zone on your address label when they mail your catalogue to you, so it’s easy to choose seeds that are appropriate for your region.
+Just make sure you order your seeds fairly early as they do take a while to germinate.